basilesportif/blog/input/web20tradeoff.md

 2. You spam out messages on Twitter about the location of your new platform and put it in your profile.

 ## Blogging
 Now it's time to blog, both because you like the longer format, and because finally it's a piece of digital property you own.
-You're not retarded, so you don't use Blogspot or Medium--yeah they handle all the sysadmin and hosting and SEO for you, but there's no point in doing a blog if it can be yanked away for violating XYZ Woke Talking Point that you forgot about.
+You're not retarded, so you don't use Blogspot or Medium--yeah they handle all the sysadmin and hosting and SEO for you, but there's no point in doing a blog if it can be yanked away at any time, with no recourse, for violating arbitrary terms of service.

 So now you're into the wonderful world of server maintenance.
 This shouldn't be sooooo bad...just follow some tutorials online and get your Wordpress blog up and....OK I lied, it is that bad.
 If you're lucky you can cargo-cult your way through some commands on Digital Ocean, but otherwise you pay a few hundred bucks for someone to set it up for you.